 The World Health Organization (WHO) estimates that 3.8 million people die from indoor air pollution every year.
-In America, air pollution is linked to 30,000 premature deaths, serious health concerns and reduced life expectancy.
-As our understanding of the role the built environment plays in health and wellness continues to grow, air quality is a top concern.
-And with an increased focus on indoor air quality because of the pandemic, it begs the question–what could come of greater awareness and demand?
+In America, air pollution is linked to roughly 30,000 premature deaths, serious health concerns and reduced life expectancy.
+As our understanding of the built environment’s role in health and wellness continues to grow, air quality is a top concern.
+Coupled with an increased focus on indoor air quality because of the pandemic, it begs the question–what might come from greater air quality awareness and demand?
 And could new indoor air quality regulations be on the way?

 The Campaign for Ella’s Law

 Discussions about possible IAQ regulations were revitalized by the tragic death of a young girl in London.
 In late 2020, a U.K. coroner ruled that air pollution was a significant cause of her death.
-His decision resulted in the first recognition of air pollution as a cause of death on a death certificate.
+His decision resulted in the first official recognition of air pollution as a cause of death, and the first time air pollution exposure was listed on a death certificate.

 Who Was Ella Kissi-Debrah?

-Ella Kissi-Debrah was a 9-year-old girl from London who passed away in 2013.
+Ella Kissi-Debrah was a 9-year-old girl from London, England who passed away in 2013.
 At the time, her cause of death was listed as acute respiratory failure due to severe asthma.
-Years later in December 2020, a coroner ruled exposure to excessive air pollution as a contributing factor in her death.
+Years later in December 2020, a coroner ruled exposure to excessive air pollution as a significant contributing factor in her death.
 The coroner specifically cited London’s excess levels of nitrogen dioxide and particulate matter as well as inaction by government authorities to reduce air pollution levels.
-Those pollution levels exceeded England, the European Union and the World Health Organization’s recognized legal limits.
+Those pollution levels exceeded England’s, the European Union’s and the World Health Organization’s recognized legal limits.

-Ella is the first person in the United Kingdom, and likely in the world, to have air pollution listed as a cause of death.
-Her tragic case is in many ways a watershed moment for air quality and pollution regulations.
+Ella is the first person in the United Kingdom, and likely in the world, to have air pollution listed as an official cause of death.
+Her tragic case is in many ways a watershed moment for air quality and air pollution regulations.